Paths

 A curve drawn as an open and as a closed path

-You can create a path by calling the empty method on either ClosedPath or OpenPath, and then calling methods on the resulting object.
-This is the approach used above.
-You can also creates instances of PathElement and create a path from a List[PathElement].
+The idiomatic way to create a path is by calling the empty method on either ClosedPath or OpenPath, and then calling the lineTo, curveTo, and moveTo methods on the resulting object.
+This is the method used in all the examples we've seen so far.
+An alternative approach is to creates instances of PathElement and create a path from a List[PathElement].

 To convert a path to a Picture you can use the path syntax method, which is demonstrated in the examples above, or use the path method on the Picture object.